 The In Home-Aide Services (IHAS) program provides disabled and/or elderly Maryland residents with home aides to assist them with their Activities and Instrumental Activities of Daily Living.
 Home aides can help with personal care—dressing, bathing, and eating—and chores—cooking, laundry, cleaning, driving, and shopping.

 Using the program services, seniors at risk for nursing home placement may be able to continue safely living in their homes, or in the community.
 This helps them avoid being unnecessarily or prematurely placed in a skilled nursing facility.

-The In-Home Aide Services program is open to all Maryland residents aged 18 or older that have a functional disability that results in them requiring assistance to remain living in their homes.
+The In-Home Aide Services program is open to all Maryland residents age 18 or older who have a functional disability that results in them requiring assistance to remain living in their homes.
 It does not have fixed financial eligibility requirements.
 However, an applicant who is enrolled in a Maryland Medicaid program, such as the Medicaid Waiver for Older Adults, must get support services via the Medicaid program, rather than IHAS.

 The applicant’s financial position is considered when determining the cost of services and level of prioritization for services.
 Typically, individuals are charged a reduced rate based on a sliding scale as determined by their income and household size.
 Individuals are scored according to need; and funding is prioritized.
 Therefore, meeting eligibility requirements does not guarantee service.
 However, persons who are at risk of being placed in a nursing home facility, at risk of being neglected or abused, or do not currently have a caregiver, are given priority for services.